home · group · pubs · teaching · cv · bio · contact

 Brief Bio

-Michael J. Freedman is the Robert E. Kahn Professor in the Computer Science Department at Princeton University, as well as the co-founder and CTO of Timescale, building a category-defining relational database and cloud platform for time-series data.
-His work broadly focuses on distributed systems, networking, and security, and has led to commercial products and deployed systems reaching millions of users daily.
-Honors include ACM Grace Murray Hopper Award, ACM SIGOPS Mark Weiser Award, ACM Fellow, Presidential Early Career Award (PECASE), Sloan Fellow, and DARPA CSSG Member.
+Michael J. Freedman is the Robert E. Kahn Professor in the Computer Science Department at Princeton University.
+Freedman is also the co-founder and CTO of Timescale, the fastest PostgreSQL for demanding applications.
+His work has broadly focused on distributed systems, storage systems, networking, and security.
+Honors include the ACM Grace Murray Hopper Award, ACM SIGOPS Mark Weiser Award, ACM Fellow, Presidential Early Career Award (PECASE), Sloan Fellow, and DARPA CSSG Member.

 Bio

-Honors include the ACM Grace Murray Hopper Award, ACM SIGOPS Mark Weiser Award, ACM Fellow, Presidential Early Career Award for Scientists and Engineers (PECASE, given by President Obama), SIGCOMM, ICFP, and TCC Test of Time Awards, Caspar Bowden Award for Privacy Enhancing Technologies, Sloan Fellowship, NSF CAREER Award, Office of Naval Research Young Investigator Award, DARPA Computer Science Study Group membership, and multiple award publications.
-Prior to joining Princeton in 2007, he received his Ph.D. in computer science from NYU's Courant Institute and his S.B. and M.Eng. degrees from MIT.
+Honors include the ACM Grace Murray Hopper Award, ACM SIGOPS Mark Weiser Award, ACM Fellow, Presidential Early Career Award (PECASE), Sloan Fellow, and DARPA CSSG Member.
+He received his Ph.D. in computer science from NYU's Courant Institute and his S.B. and M.Eng. degrees from MIT.

 Longer Bio